Spurious Rewards Paradox: Mechanistically Understanding How RLVR Activates Memorization Shortcuts in LLMs: Empirical Study

 \textbf{Trajectory Separation.} Figure~\ref{fig:trajectory_separation} visualizes the PCA-projected trajectories of leakage samples versus stable samples.
 The two trajectories overlap substantially in early layers but exhibit a distinct \textbf{bifurcation} in the middle layers, subsequently diverging into separate regions of the latent space.
 This visual evidence confirms that the processing of memorized and reasoned information follows fundamentally different dynamic paths after the anchor layers.

-\textbf{Separation Force and Velocity.} We quantify this bifurcation using two metrics derived from the NDE framework: (1) \textbf{Separation Force:} Defined as $\left\|\frac{dh_{\text{leak}}}{dt} - \frac{dh_{\text{gen}}}{dt}\right\|$, measuring the instantaneous divergence in update directions between leakage and stable samples; (2) \textbf{Velocity Difference:} Defined as $\left|\|v_{\text{leak}}\| - \|v_{\text{gen}}\|\right|$, measuring the difference in update magnitudes.
-Figure~\ref{fig:ndes} (Left) shows that the Separation Force peaks precisely at Layers 18, 19, and 20.
-This mathematically confirms that these layers exert the strongest directional influence to steer leakage samples onto the memorization trajectory.
+\textbf{Separation Force and Velocity.} We quantify this bifurcation using two metrics derived from the NDE framework: (1) \textbf{Separation Force:} Defined as $\left\|\frac{dh_{\text{leak}}}{dt} - \frac{dh_{\text{stable}}}{dt}\right\|$, measuring the instantaneous divergence in update directions between leakage and stable samples; (2) \textbf{Velocity Difference:} Defined as $\left|\|v_{\text{leak}}\| - \|v_{\text{stable}}\|\right|$ where $v = \frac{dh}{dt}$, measuring the difference in update magnitudes.
+Figure~\ref{fig:ndes} (Left) shows that the Separation Force peaks precisely at Layers 18, 19, and 20, mathematically confirming that these layers exert the strongest directional influence to steer leakage samples onto the memorization trajectory.
 Conversely, Figure~\ref{fig:ndes} (Right) shows that the velocity difference is minimal at L19 but increases in later layers.
-This pattern is consistent with our Structural Adapter interpretation: the later layers amplify the signal magnitude (velocity) without substantially altering its direction (force), thereby propagating the decision made at the Functional Anchor layers.
+This pattern is consistent with our Structural Adapter interpretation: the later layers amplify the signal magnitude (velocity) without substantially altering its direction (force), thereby propagating the decision made at the \textit{Functional Anchor} layers.

 \textbf{Linear Probing Validation.} As an independent validation, we train linear probes on each layer's residual stream to classify leakage versus stable samples.
-Figure~\ref{fig:auc} shows AUC score peaking at Layer 20.
-This confirms that information distinguishing memorization from reasoning becomes maximally linearly separable immediately after Functional Anchor layers have performed their critical signal injection.
+Figure~\ref{fig:auc} shows AUC-ROC score peaking at Layer 20.
+This confirms that information distinguishing memorization from reasoning becomes maximally linearly separable immediately after \textit{Functional Anchor} layers have performed their critical signal injection.